 February 11, 2018

-Here at Loose Leaf Tea Market, February represents love and beauty.
-We want to show you that green tea is so much more than a pleasure drink, or even a health-boosting beverage: you can use it topically to make amazing, beauty-enhancing skincare products!
-In this article, we’ll share a few quick beauty hacks that will give you even more mileage from your favorite Loose Leaf Tea Market green teas.
-In addition, fruity green teas like Strawberry Kiss and Uber Berry will give you an extra antioxidant-boost, so feel free to try these your flavored green teas with the methods below.
+Here at Loose Leaf Tea Market, we love the versatility and healing power of plants, and one of our favorites is green tea!
+We want to show you that green tea is so much more than just a pleasurable drink, or even a health-boosting beverage: you can use it topically to make amazing, beauty-enhancing skincare products!
+In this article, we’ll share a few quick beauty hacks that will give you even more mileage from your favorite green teas.
+You can use plain, unflavored green tea, or use fruity green teas (like Strawberry Kiss and Uber-Berry) for an extra antioxidant-boost, so feel free to use your flavored green teas with the methods below.

 Suggested teas: Any pure green tea, Matcha

 Did you know that eyes are the first place that people detect aging?
 If you suffer from puffy eyes, hyperpigmentation of your eyelids, or wrinkles around your eyes (or just want to prevent these things from happening to you), here’s a great way to get more mileage from your used tea leaves.

 After you have brewed your tea, wrap the wet tea leaves in soft tissues, lie down and place them over your eyes for two to five minutes (or if you have used paper or cotton tea bags, you can use these directly).
 The tannins in the tea leaves (which can make tea bitter if you brew it too long) tighten the skin around the eyes and encourage cell renewal, helping to fight hyperpigmentation.
 Green tea is loaded with antioxidants that help your skin stay young on a cellular level.
 It is cooling and helps prevent hyperpigmentation due to excess heat.
 In addition, caffeine helps reduce swelling around the eye area.